The Dig / Kihohiro Shiroya / 2008

 Can we have anything about Ian North’s Radio that you jointed with Ian North (ex Milk’n’Cookies)?

 Ian North was the main writer in Milk’n’Cookies, a group of American schoolgirls from New York.
 When people failed to buy their records, in one of the few outbreaks of good taste ever ascribed to Americans of that time, he moved to London, as the band’s only release was on the English label Island Records.
 I was knocking around the place, and Ian’s manager John Hewlett was also my manager.
 Hewlett suggested that Ian and I should try very hard to work together and make him some more money.
-And so I jointed with him as requested.
+And so I joined up with him as requested.
 We did our best, but it wasn’t enough.
 Ian called the band Ian’s Radio.
 We played a few gigs, and then Chiswick Records offered me a deal.
 I was going to call the band Martin’s Radio, but thought that it would be too confusing.
 So Ian changed the name to Neo, and stood on stage with his feet pointing inwards, a popular strategy at the time.
 Alas, this gambit failed, once again, to pay off.
 Eventually he went home and was, the last I heard, trying to convert the colonials to the joys of the pigeon-toed stance.
 I feel that he is not onto a winner, in this task.

 Could you let me know the reason why you named the band as Radio Stars?